ArisGr/SPMalloc/README.md

 - **custom_allocator.c** : This file is used to perform allocations either on DRAM or Optane exclusively.
 It includes the custom functions that are used to override the original glibc implementations.
 If the *dram* variable is set to 1, all allocations will be handled by DRAM, and if *dram=0* all allocations will be handled by optane.

-- **random.c** : This file is used to perform allocations randomly.
-Each allocation is handled by either DRAM or Optane randomly.

-- **round-robin.c** : This file is used to perform allocations in a round-robin way.
-The allocation data are placed in round-robin way on each memory type.

 - **monitor.c** : This file is used to perform allocations on DRAM and also monitor the allocation patterns during the execution of the target application.
 A background thread is used, which logs information about the allocated bytes and active allocated objects over time.